 ls [options] [path][filename]

-• If path is not specified, the current working directory is assumed.
+is not specified, the current working directory is assumed. - If

-• If path is specified, it is interpreted in accordance with “Specifying file and directory paths”.
+is specified, it is interpreted in accordance with “Specifying file and directory paths”. filename

 Common options